Competitive Entry Level Exam Announcement for:

 - Enrolment in an Accredited Paramedic Program

-Applications are available at the Fire Station #7 Business Office located at 2211 Keetak St., South Lake Tahoe or online at http://www.lakevalleyfire.org.
-Completed applications with resume, cover letter and proof of the above listed qualifications are due by May 12th 2023 @1700 hrs.
-No applications will be accepted after the closing date.
-Applications and proof of the above listed qualifications must be delivered to the on-duty Battalion Chief or mailed to Battalion Chief Malone, at Station #7 Business Office, 2211 Keetak Street, South Lake Tahoe, California, 96150.
+Applications are available at the Fire Station #7 Business Office located at 2211 Keetak St., South Lake Tahoe or online at www.lakevalleyfire.org.
+Completed applications with resume, cover letter and proof of the above listed qualifications can be submitted via mail or delivered to the on-duty Battalion Chief at Fire Station #7 Business Office, 2211 Keetak Street, South Lake Tahoe, California, 96150 between 0900-1700 Hrs.
 All applicants meeting the “minimum qualifications” listed above will be notified by e-mail or telephone and given further details to participate in the testing process.